Misophonia is a complex and nuanced disorder.

 We may do better to consider how strange and constricted our image-obsessed modern world has become… rather than assume that difference is always wrong or bad.

-8) Communicate.
+8) Communicate with them.
 If appropriate, let your miso loved one know if a trigger noise is coming

 Simple communication can save a lot of distress and misunderstanding.